JianyuLin1999/pyActivityParser/paper_draft.md

 ## 5. Conclusions

-PyGGIR provides a robust, open-source solution for accelerometer data analysis in Python.
+pyActivityParser provides a robust, open-source solution for accelerometer data analysis in Python.
 The implementation successfully replicates core GGIR functionality while offering advantages in terms of integration with Python-based research workflows.
 The tool demonstrates comparable accuracy to established methods and provides comprehensive analysis capabilities suitable for research applications.

-The availability of PyGGIR in the Python ecosystem will facilitate broader adoption of standardized accelerometer analysis methods and enable new research directions combining traditional epidemiological approaches with modern machine learning techniques.
+The availability of pyActivityParser in the Python ecosystem will facilitate broader adoption of standardized accelerometer analysis methods and enable new research directions combining traditional epidemiological approaches with modern machine learning techniques.

 ## Acknowledgments